Guide to Wool

 Where does Wool come from?

-Good wool is grown by happy sheep.
 We work with wool producers all over the world and pride ourselves on the traceability of the raw materials that go into our products.
-From our superfine merino growers in Australia, to working with British producers closer to home, the quality of the material and welfare of the animals that grow it are our top priority.
+From our superfine merino growers in Australia, to working with British producers closer to home, the quality of the material is our top priority.

 How do you wash Wool?